That time in Kentucky.

-I text James A. and Jeff C., warning them of the swarming bugs.
-When I talk to them a couple hours later I find out that Anderson never heard the text.
+I text James and Jeff, warning them of the swarming bugs.
+When I talk to them a couple hours later I find out that James never heard the text.

 Jeff did.
 But he decided to ignore it… says it reminded him of Jamaica.
 And went back to sleep.